andli/pymkm/README.md

 ![Screengrab](https://raw.githubusercontent.com/andli/pymkm/master/screengrab.png)

+## 🔓 Locking prices

+Should you want to avoid updating certain articles in your stock, set the starting character of the comment for that article to `!` (possible to change which character in `config.json`).

 ## 📄 CSV importing

 If you scan cards using an app like Delver Lens or the TCG Player app, this feature can help you do bulk import of that list.

 Drop your list of cards into a file called `list.csv` in the root directory (there is an example file included in this repo).
 The file has to follow this format (including the header row):

 ```
 Card,Set Name,Quantity,Foil,Language
 Dragon Breath,Scourge,1,Foil,French
 ```

 Remove all quotation marks and extra commas in card names.

 Any cards that fail to import are written to a new .csv file called `failed_imports.csv`.